anyaevostinar/anyaevostinar.github.io/classes/208-s24/hw1.md

 To **demonstrate mastery**, your submission needs to:
 * Be quite [well-styled](https://cs.carleton.edu/faculty/jondich/courses/cs208_w24/documents/style-guide.html), particularly well-chosen variable names, naming all magic numbers, and good indentation
 * Have a well-chosen algorithm (i.e. don't over-complicate this task!)
+* Have thorough error-handling

 ## Collaboration
 This is an **individual** assignment, so you should write all the code individually, though you can get help, as detailed in the [collaboration](collaboration) document.
+Like all assignments, you will have the opportunity to revise this submission based on feedback.

 ## GETTING STARTED WITH C